 In 2010, Valerie published her debut novel, A Touch of Murder, the first of the Samantha Kern mystery series.
 It was nominated for a 2011 Global eBook Award in the category of Best Mystery.

-Valerie lives in Santa Fe, New Mexico, with her dog and cat, and is working on her next novel.
+Valerie lives in Santa Fe, New Mexico, with her dog and cat.

 Enter to Win a Copy of The Promised Land